Mark-Assessment/d-santana-fashion-stylist-M1-2/README.md

 ___
 # Features

-The website consists of 3 pages.
+The website consists of three pages.
 Every page and section is accessible from the navigation menu.

-The website has below features:
+The website has the folowing features:

 ## Navigation bar

 * #### Navigation bar is visible on the top of each website.
 It is responsive and will adapt to mobile devices by a change into a burger menu.
 * Navigation scheme:

-    * On left side there is a logo.
+    * On left side there I put a logo (personal stylist name).
 It can be used as navigation link to the main page.
     * On right side there are three links or a burger menu.
 It contains the following:
         * Home
         * Gallery